 - Facts do not cease to exist because they are ignored.

-- Technological progress has merely provided us with more efficient means for going backwards.
+- Technological progress has merely provided us with more efficient means for going backward.

 - Hell isn’t merely paved with good intentions; it’s walled and roofed with them.
 Yes, and furnished too.